 Read my posts on Leadership and feel free to comment on them to push the conversation along.
 Leadership, by its nature, is meant to be collaborative.
 I’m not pretending to have all the answers, but a lot of answers can be uncovered through intelligent discussion.

-We have one world to leave our children.
+We have one world to leave the next generation.
 Let’s leave them a good one by becoming the leaders they need us to be.